EtiTheSpirit/Extensibles/README.md

 		// Original property (which all mirrors use) is set *before* your constructor executes.

 		// You MUST declare a constructor like this to use its corresponding bind method!
 If this constructor was missing, and Bind(player, abstractCreature, world)
-		// got called, the Binder would raise an exception because this constructor was missing.
+		// got called, the Binder would raise an exception reporting that this constructor was missing, thus meaning the bind method is not available.
 	}

 	// Call this from the mod's Awake()/OnEnable()